 In addition to these two undergraduate majors, certificates are available in the more specialized areas of forensic populations, cybersecurity, and correctional rehabilitation.

-The interdisciplinary department is the only criminology department among the UC schools, and it combines the study of criminology with law and society.
+The interdisciplinary department is one of the only criminology departments among the UC schools, and it combines the study of criminology with law and society.
 The faculty here specializes in an array of subject areas, including psychology and law, race and justice, and gangs and crime.

 The bachelor's program in criminology, law, and society offers classes that cover a multitude of topics, such as social media and law, juvenile delinquency, law and inequality, gender and social control, and immigration and crime.
 It also stresses the importance of field study, often placing students in police departments, probation agencies, and public defenders' offices.

 Lastly, UCI offers a doctoral program in criminology, law, and society, as well as two online master's programs: a Master of Advanced Study in Criminology, Law, and Society; and a Master of Legal and Forensic Psychology.